locize/blog/source/_posts/gatsby-i18n.md

 # So first of all: "Why i18next?" <a name="why-i18next"></a>

-When it comes to React localization, one of the most popular i18n framework is [i18next](https://www.i18next.com) with it's react extension [react-i18next](https://react.i18next.com), and for good reasons:
+When it comes to React localization, one of the most popular i18n framework is [i18next](https://www.i18next.com) with its react extension [react-i18next](https://react.i18next.com), and for good reasons:

 *i18next was created in late 2011.
 It's older than most of the libraries you will use nowadays, including your main frontend technology ([React](../react-i18next/), [Angular](../angular-i18next/), [Vue](../i18next-vue/), ...).*
 <br />